Show me – the problem with evidence

 The Collins dictionary defines para science as follows: “the study of subjects that are outside the scope of traditional science because they cannot be explained by accepted scientific theory or tested by conventional scientific methods”.

-We are dealing with a deluge of failed predictions in climate science – time to put those theories to where they belong.
+We are dealing with a deluge of failed predictions in climate science – time to put those theories where they belong.
 It’s tough to watch even members of the British monarchy peddling those parasciences.
 But people want to believe – even when the evidence to the contrary flies in their faces.

 Was it tribal solidarity?
 Was it status-seeking?
 Was it the desire to stand out?

-Today’s scientists are snobbish status seekers that are caught in a self spun web of tribal auto-confirmation.
+Today’s scientists are snobbish status seekers that are caught in a self-spun web of tribal auto-confirmation.
 Anyone contradicting the pretended majority opinion is immediately labeled a heretic and expelled from the holiest of holies.

 Un unverifiable quasi consensus has replaced observation, facts, and verification.

-And an obscenely tilted peer review system just reinforces this science marching in goose-step behind those playing the flute of recognition by the masses, peer-belief, and green paper.
+And an obscenely tilted peer review system just reinforces this science marching in goose-step behind those playing the flute of recognition by the masses, peer belief, and green paper.
 Yes, scientists are just like other people.
 They like cash.
-What better than an infinite cash dispenser that nobody dares to criticize.
+What better than an infinite cash dispenser that nobody dares to criticize?

-Politics, press, and academia all have their hands in this cash pot.
+Politics, the press, and academia all have their hands in this cash pot.
 Why would they ever do their job and ask questions when life is so sweet?

 But how did we end up in a world where belief tops facts?
 Let me give you a little story and you understand.